 Q: Is there parking for cars at the farm, or other ways of getting there?

 A: Adequate on-site parking is available for participants in work parties and small workshop events and weekly farm stand or CSA pick-up customers.
 There is local bus service with stops at the bottom of Haliburton Road.
 We encourage local residents to walk or ride bicycles to the farm.

 Q: Will there be walking trails and public education at the farm?

-A: Yes, we have developed a perimeter trail, available for use by the public during arranged hours and/or guided farm tours costing $8 per person.
+A: Yes, we have developed a perimeter trail, available for guided farm tours.
 The farming areas are fenced (to protect the crops from deer) and there are opportunities for public participation in workshops and educational events.
-The farm collaborates with Gaia College and Royal Roads University to offer scheduled food-growing courses.
-There is also regular interaction with local schools and colleges to educate and involve students in organic farming.
+The farm works with the Regenerative Home Gardener to offer scheduled food-growing courses.
+There is also regular interaction with local schools and colleges to educate and involve students in organic farming and land restoration processes.

 Q: Will there be community markets on the property?

 A: There are no community markets on the property at present.
 If a community market is desirable to the community, we will find a suitable location in consultation with the neighbourhood.
-The farm runs a farm stand during the Summer – with its own plant sales and produce, plus a popular food box program.
+The farm runs a farm stand during the summer – with its own plant sales and produce, plus CSA (food box) programs.

 Q: Will there be animals at the farm?